lucasoarruda/demo-project/README.md

 - The application will display 3 clocks with different timezones in HTML format.
 - The application will expose metrics on /metrics.
 - The application will have a health check on /health that returns a 200 status code in JSON format.
+- The application will expose swagger on /swagger/index.html
 - The application will display build time information on the frontend.

 ## Continuous Integration (CI)